Cyberlorians/Articles/AADGCP.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/gcpsaml.png)

 Under the 'UPN: domain substitute steps'.
-I wanted to show the snippet because the instructions on the doc can be bit janky.
+Look at the snippet because the instructions on the doc can be bit janky.
 Under the join() for parameter2, just type the custom domain name in the field and hit enter.
 It will look like below.
 Do NOT put quotes because the parameter will then have double qoutes and NOT work.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/tenantgcptransform.png)